jasminsc16/Propofol-Dosage-Analysis-IU-Health-Ball-Memorial-Hospital/README.md

 # **IU Health Hospitals Comparisons:**

-•	**IU HBMH has the most patients with high tolerance of opiates.**
+•	**IU HBMH has the most patients with high tolerance of opiates.** 12.5% of patients at IU HBMH demonstrated high opiate tolerance (defined as “3” in the dataset).
+High opiate tolerance may reflect differences in patient populations, such as higher rates of chronic pain conditions, substance use disorders, or oncology patients requiring ICU care.
+This tolerance necessitates higher analgesic doses to achieve adequate pain control and can complicate sedation management, potentially contributing to the higher propofol doses observed at this hospital.
+The concertation of opiate-tolerant patients at IU HBMH suggests either referral patterns directing complex pain management cases to this facility, or community-level factors affecting the patient demographic.
+This finding has implications for pharmacy stocking, pain service consultation availability, and staff education on managing tolerance and preventing inadequate analgesia.

 •	**Propofol was only decreased to <50 mcg/kg/min after ketamine was added or dose increased at IU HBMH.
 Concurrent propofol & ketamine infusion was not a popular choice at the hospitals.**